steadylearner/chatgpt/blogs/How to use ChatGPT with Rust.md

 You can skip these and go to **Code** if you have done similar things already.

 1. Install Rust
-2. Set up dev envrionment
+2. Set up dev environnment
 3. Get OpenAI API key
 4. Install Rust packages